Subathra19/An-innovative-packet-labelling-scheme-TCP-PLATO-for-Data-Center-Networks/README.md

 </p>
 <p align="justify"> TOS field is 8 bits long in which we will use one bit for labelling.
 PLATO will set TOS as 8 for labelled segments and 0 for unlabelled segments.
 Once the connection is established, PLATO will set TOS as 8 for the first segment and will enter DON’T LABEL state.
 Here, PLATO will set TOS field as 0 for the remaining segments until we get labelled acknowledgement.</p>

-* The code for TCP PLATO can be obtained by modifying the code of [TCP SOCKET BASE](https://www.nsnam.org/doxygen/tcp-socket-base_8cc_source.html) based on the above flow chart.
+* The code for TCP PLATO can be obtained by modifying the code of [TCP SOCKET BASE](https://www.nsnam.org/doxygen/tcp-socket-base_8cc_source.html) based on the flow chart of TCP PLATO.

 ### Switch implementation
 <p align="justify"> The standard drop tail queuing of the switch will eventually make the buffer to overflow and labelled segments/acks will be dropped.
 When the segment